hskang9/DSC-2004/class1/handbook.md

 However, it is packages that separates its use for scientific calculation(numpy, scipy, matplotlib).

-## Numpy
+## 2. Numpy
-Numpy is the python library used for calculating between separate arrays or matrices with ease.
+Numpy is the python library used for calculating between separate arrays or matrices with ease with multiple data types.
+Since most python library for manipulating data uses this library,it is imported in almost every data science projects in python.

-Here are functions of Numpy:
+Here are features of Numpy:

 - **Data type**

-data types are used to clarify and separate with in *numpy array*(not built-in array)
+data types are used to clarify and separate in *numpy array*(not built-in array)

-(example)
+(example) ** Declaring data type of numpy array, the array can be used similarly as dictionary. **

 ~~~~
 >>> import numpy as N